washaq/RNOneClickCheckoutDemo/README.md

 const styles = StyleSheet.create({
   buttonContainer: {
-    height: 88, // Hieght of the button container is fix 88
+    height: 88, // Hieght of the button container is fix 88 points
     width: '95%', // Set the container width to the screen width
     justifyContent: 'center',
     alignItems: 'center',